GoogleChrome/web.dev/src/site/content/en/blog/css-marker-pseudo-element/index.md

 Thanks to [CSS `::marker`](https://www.w3.org/TR/css-lists-3/#marker-pseudo) we can change the content and some of the styles of bullets and numbers.

-## Browser compatibilty
+## Browser compatibility

 `::marker` is supported in Firefox for desktop and Android, desktop Safari and iOS Safari (but only the `color` and `font-*` properties, see [Bug 204163](https://bugs.webkit.org/show_bug.cgi?id=204163)), and Chromium-based desktop and Android browsers.

-See MDN's [Browser compatibility](https://developer.mozilla.org/docs/Web/CSS/::marker#Browser_compatibility) table for updates.
+{% BrowserCompat 'css.selectors.marker' %}

 ## Pseudo-elements
 Consider the following essential HTML unordered list: